Angknpng/PCNet/README.md

 # PCNet
-Code repository for our paper entilted "Alignment-Free RGB-T Salient Object Detection: A Large-scale Dataset and Progressive Correlation Network" accepted at AAAI 2025.
+Code and dataset repository for our paper entilted "Alignment-Free RGB-T Salient Object Detection: A Large-scale Dataset and Progressive Correlation Network" accepted at AAAI 2025.

 Thank you for your attention.